Skip to contents

 Regional comparison

-All eight countries on a single axis, with line type separating the two regions.
+Finally, we put all eight countries on a single axis, with line type separating the two regions.

 ggplot(temps, aes(